What is a TMDL?

 How do TMDLs fit into Maryland's existing water quality efforts?

 Many of Maryland’s existing efforts to protect and restore water quality will help the State meet its TMDL goals.
 Some examples include Maryland’s Watershed Implementation Plan (WIP) for the Chesapeake Bay, the Gunpowder Watershed Project, the Coastal Bays of the National Estuaries Program, the Baltimore Harbor Toxics Regional Action Plan, and a variety of pollution prevention efforts.
 The waters identified for TMDLs are also at the core of Maryland’s Clean Water Action Plan.In many ways, Maryland’s ongoing effort to reduce nutrients entering the Chesapeake Bay has been very similar to a TMDL process.
 Stakeholders and researchers recognized water quality problems, set an achievable goal, and then identified specific controls for point and nonpoint pollution sources intended to achieve the goal.
 This is the essence of a TMDL.

 How can TMDL goals be achieved?

-For questions, comments, or more information concerning Maryland’s TMDL Program, contact: the Maryland Department of the Environment, Science Services Administration (410) 537-3572, or access MDE’s web page at www.mde.state.md.us/tmdl.
+For more information on Maryland’s TMDL Program, contact the Maryland Department of the Environment, Water and Science Administration at (410) 537-3818, or access MDE’s web page at www.mde.maryland.gov/tmdl.

 1800 Washington Boulevard, Baltimore, MD 21230